majdshatti/ready-to-go-nest/README.md

 - Easily populate your database with initial data using seeding.
 - Keep your database schema up to date with migrations, making it simple to evolve your application over time.

+### Query filtering

+Ready to Go Nest simplifies data retrieval with the powerful "Query Filter" feature, allowing you to filter, search, sort, and paginate data effortlessly.
+Here's how you can harness this feature:

+- **Filter by Columns**: Easily filter data based on specific columns or fields.
+You can narrow down results to meet your application's requirements.

+- **Search**: Implement a search functionality that allows users to find records by providing search keywords.
+This feature enhances user experience and data accessibility.

+- **Sort**: Sort data in ascending or descending order based on one or more columns.
+Sorting ensures that data is presented in a meaningful and organized way.

+- **Paginate**: Implement pagination to display large datasets in manageable chunks.
+Users can navigate through pages to view additional data without overwhelming the interface.

+### Unique Constraint

+The "Unique Constraint Custom Validator" is a versatile and widely used feature that ensures the uniqueness of data within your application.
+It's a valuable tool in preventing duplicate entries in databases and maintaining data integrity.

 ### Email Functionality with Bull

 Integrate Bull to handle email sending efficiently.
 This feature allows you to: